Faith And Coping With Chronic Illness: Why Hasn't God Healed Me?

 • You will receive an eternal reward for your present suffering (James 1:12).

-How Do I Show Love, Grace, and Mercy to Those Who Are Unsupportive?
+How Do I Show Love, Grace, And Mercy To Those Who Are Unsupportive?

 In these moments, it’s tempting to lash out.
 You’ve been hurt, and you want to respond with the same carelessness or malice.
 But consider this: you’re standing at a beautiful crossroads.
 It’s the one between “they deserve this” and “this person is precious to my Heavenly Father.”